mikki-messer/local-viking-geogrid-api-tests/README.md

 - `baseUrl` - a URL for access to the Local Viking API server
 - `geogrids` - a default path for access to the Local Viking GeoGrid API

-The credentials might be passed via the `system.getProperties` or via the `src/test/resources/configuration/credentials.properties` file.
+The credentials might be passed via the `system properties` or via the `src/test/resources/configuration/credentials.properties` file.

-### :gear :Credentials.properties example, put your real valid authorization token there
+### :gear: Credentials.properties example

->Feel free to change the `nonExistingAuthorizationToken` value to avoid the `pesticide paradox`.
+>Put your real valid authorization token there.
+Feel free to change the `nonExistingAuthorizationToken` value to avoid the `pesticide paradox`.

 ```
 baseUrl=https://api.localviking.com